techneo1/techneo1/README.md

 <h4 align="center">Front end developer | Technology enthusiastic</h4>

-- ✨ Front end developer with focus on delivering quality code, mentoring, knowledge sharing, continous learning and improvement.
+- ✨ Seasoned front end developer with focus on delivering quality code.
+Open to learn and share.
-- 📫 Reach out to me on [LinkedIn](linkedin.com/in/srikanthshet/) or mail me here: techneo1@gmail.com
+- 📫 Reach out to me on [LinkedIn](linkedin.com/in/srikanthshet/) or mail me to techneo1@gmail.com

 <!---
 techneo1/techneo1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.